 But I do fear.

 I summon a slim slice of courage.
 White flag!
 Here!
 Take it!
 Please.
 Take it all.
 I surrender!
 Even if all left is wreckage, I am too weak to fight.
 I will trust God, because I have no choice but to trust God.
-Everything depends on this: One.
-Single.
-Act.
+Everything depends on this One, Single, Act.

 Surrender!